 City, trash haulers agree on terms of bear ordinance, city manager says

-STEAMBOAT SPRINGS — A recent meeting with the city’s two trash haulers was “productive and positive,” said Steamboat Springs City Manager Gary Suiter, putting Steamboat Springs City Council one step closer to passing an ordinance requiring all residents and businesses to use bear-resistance trash containers.
+STEAMBOAT SPRINGS — A recent meeting with the city’s two trash haulers was “productive and positive,” said Steamboat Springs City Manager Gary Suiter, putting Steamboat Springs City Council one step closer to passing an ordinance requiring all residents and businesses to use bear-resistant trash containers.

 Suiter said recommendations from the trash haulers, Twin Enviro and Waste Management, were incorporated into the final draft of the ordinance.
 For one, the city moved up the timeline for implementation from four years to three and agreed to phase in implementation of the new ordinance geographically, starting with routes with the most bear-related issues.